taubman33/django-views/README.md

 # Django Views & Templates
 This lesson will build off of the lesson on Django models and migrations and wrap up everything we need to build basic applications with Django.
-Today, we are going to look at how to actually display our data using views and s!
+Today, we are going to look at how to actually display our data using views

+Then, we will convert it into JSON data!

 ## Prerequisites